-Beginning with data for 1987, changes were made in these lists to accommodate the introduction in the United States of new category numbers 042-044 for Human immunodeficiency virus infection.
+Beginning with data for 1987, changes were made in these lists to accommodate the introduction in the United States of new category numbers \042-\044 for Human immunodeficiency virus infection.
 The changes are described in the Technical Appendix from Vital Statistics for the United States, 1987.

-Effect of list revisions-The International Lists or adaptations of them, used in the United States since 1900, have been revised approximately every 10 years so the disease classifications may be consistent with advances in medical science and with changes in diagnostic practice.
+Effect of list revisions--The International Lists or adaptations of them, used in the United States since 1900, have been revised approximately every 10 years so the disease classifications may be consistent with advances in medical science and with changes in diagnostic practice.
 Each revision of the International Lists has produced some break in comparability of cause-of-death statistics.
 Causeof-death statistics beginning with 1979 are classified by NCHS according to the ICD-9 (12).
-For a discussion of each of the classifications used with death statistics since 1900, see the Technical Appendix from Vital Statistics of the United States, 1979, Volume II, Mortality, Part A, section 7, pages 9-14.
-A dual coding study was undertaken comparing the Ninth and the Eighth Revisions to measure the extent of discontinuity in cause-of-death statistics resulting from introducing the new Revision.
-A study for the List of 72

-Selected Causes of Death and the List of 10 Selected Causes of Infant Death has been published (13).
+For a discussion of each of the classifications used with death statistics since 1900, see Vital Statistics of the United States, 1979, Volume II, Mortality, Part A, section 7, pages 9-14.
+A dual coding study was undertaken in which the Ninth and the Eighth Revisions were compared to measure the extent of discontinuity in cause-of-death statistics resulting from introducing the new Revision.
+A study for the List of 72 Selected Causes of Death and the List of 10 Selected Causes of Infant Death has been published (13).
 The List of 10 Selected Causes of Infant Death is a basic NCHS tabulation list not used in this volume but used for provisional data in the Monthly Vital Statistics Report, another NCHS publication.
-Comparability studies also were undertaken between the Eighth and Seventh, Seventh and Sixth, and Sixth and Fifth Revisions.
-For additional information about these studies, see the 1979 Technical Appendix previously mentioned.
+Comparability studies were also undertaken between the Eighth and Seventh, Seventh and Sixth, and Sixth and Fifth Revisions.
+For additional information about these studies, see the 1979 Technical Appendix from Vital Statistics for the United States, 1979.

-Significant coding changes under the Ninth Revision-Since the implementation of ICD-9 in the United States, effective with mortality data for 1979, several coding changes have been introduced.
-The more important changes are discussed below.
-In early 1983, a change was made in the coding of acquired immunodeficiency syndrome (AIDS) and human immunodeficiency virus (HIV) infection, which affected data from 1981 to 1986.
+Significant coding changes under the Ninth Revision --Since the implementation of ICD-9 in the United States, effective with mortality data for 1979, several coding changes have been introduced.
+The more important changes are discussed as follows.
+In early 1983, a change that affected data from 1981 to 1986 was made in the coding of acquired immunodeficiency syndrome (AIDS) and HIV infection.
 Also effective with data year 1981 was a coding change for poliomyelitis.
 For data year 1982, the definition of child was changed (which affects the classification of deaths to a number of categories, including Child battering and other maltreatment), and quidelines for coding deaths to the category Child battering and other maltreatment (ICD No. E967) were changed also.
 During the calendar year 1985, detailed instructions for coding motor vehicle accidents involving all-terrain vehicles (ATV's) were implemented to ensure consistency in coding these accidents.
-Effective with data year 1986, "primary" and "invasive" tumors, unspecified were classified as "malignant;" these neoplasms had previously been classified to Neoplasms of unspecified nature (ICD-9 No. 239).
+Effective with data year 1986, "primary" and "invasive" tumors, unspecified were classified as "malignant;" these heoplasms had been classified to Neoplasms of unspecified nature (ICD-9 No. 239).

-Beginning with data for 1987, NCHS introduced new category numbers 042-044 for classifying and coding HIV infection, formerly referred to as human T-cell lymphotropic virus-III/lymphadenopathy associated virus (HTLV-III/LAV) infection.
+Beginning with data for 1987, NCHS introduced new category numbers \042-\044 for classifying and coding HIV infection, formerly referred to as human T-cell lymphotropic virus-III/lymphadenopathy associated virus (HTLV-III/LAV) infection.
 The asterisk appearing before the category numbers indicates these codes are not part of ICD-9.
 Also changed effective with data year 1987 were coding rules for the conditions "dehydration" and "disseminated intravascular coagulopathy."
-Effective with data year 1988 minor content changes were made to the classification for HIV infection.
-Detailed discussion of these changes may be found in the Technical Appendix for previous volumes.
+Effective with data year 1988, minor content changes were made to the classification for HIV infection.
+Detailed discussion of these changes may be found in the technical appendix for previous volumes.